Intermittent fasting schedules for beginners

 Eat Stop Eat means eating as you normally would on day 1, then fasting until dinner on day 2.
 You’d eat at least one full meal every day (and that meal is your choice).

-A 24 hour fast is a hefty undertaking, and at SIMPLE, we tend not to recommend it.
-It can make it pretty challenging to meet all your nutritional needs which, over time, could add up to some serious nutrient deficiencies.
+A 24-hour fast is a hefty undertaking, and we don’t recommend it without medical supervision.
+It can make it pretty challenging to meet all your nutritional needs, which, over time, could add up to some serious nutrient deficiencies.

-Alternate day fasting is similar to 5:2 but somewhat more intense: You fast every other day, and, on those fasting days, you eat 500/600 calories.
+Alternate-day fasting is similar to 5:2 but somewhat more intense: you fast every other day, and on your non-fasting days, you eat 500/600 calories.
 This alternating pattern makes for three or four fasting days each week.

 Water fasting